pzstar/super-product-filter/readme.txt

 == Description ==

-The Super Product Filter is a powerful WordPress plugin developed to enhance the shopping experience on WooCommerce-powered websites.
+The Super Product Filter for WooCommerce is a powerful WordPress plugin developed to enhance the shopping experience on WooCommerce-powered websites.
 This plugin allows customers to quickly and easily filter products by various attributes such as categories, price range, color, size, brand, and more.

 With its user-friendly interface, the plugin integrates seamlessly into any WooCommerce store, providing real-time filtering that updates product listings instantly as users adjust their preferences.